joseaverde/TFG/report/srs/items.typ

 /// - id (str): Item ID.
 This must be unique inside the class.
 /// - class (array): Item class, expressed as the class hierarchy
 /// - origins (array): Array of tags of items that give origin to this one.
+/// - fields (arguments): Fields of the item, according to the class, e.g. `Name: "Potato"`.
 /// -> dictionary
 #let make-item(id, class, origins: (), ..fields) = (
   id: id,